abhijithkunchati/API_Rate_Limiter/README.md

 that time frame and compare them against the limit.
 The main issue with this approach is that the user sends all the requests at the end of a time frame and also during the start of the next frame.
-They can send double the number of requests alloId and it will cause spikes which may affect the services.
+They can send double the number of requests allowed and it will cause spikes which may affect the services.
 Sliding logs is the most accurate implementation. you keep track of every request in the form of logs and keep removing old logs.
 For each request,